Cleansing of the Temple: Chronology

 There are debates about when the cleansing of the Temple occurred and whether there were two separate events.

+The narrative occurs near the end of the Synoptic Gospels (at Matthew 21:12–17, Mark 11:15–19, and Luke 19:45–48) and near the start of the Gospel of John (at John 2:13–16).
+Ancient compositional practices involved such chronological displacement and compression, with even reliable biographers like Plutarch displaying them.
+While most historians agree that an actual event took place, some scholars believe that the accounts refer to two separate incidents, given that the Gospel of John also includes more than one Passover.
 Thomas Aquinas and Augustine of Hippo agree that Jesus performed a similar act twice, with the less severe denunciations of the Johannine account (merchants, sellers) occurring early in Jesus's public ministry and the more severe denunciations of the synoptic accounts (thieves, robbers) occurring just before, and indeed expediting, the events of the crucifixion of Jesus.
+Craig S. Keener makes the case explicitly: "Unless Jesus cleansed the temple twice, which is unlikely, it is impossible to harmonize John's chronology for cleansing the temple with that of the Synoptics"; he argues that John deliberately placed a single cleansing at the opening of Jesus' ministry so that "Jesus' entire ministry is the Passion Week, overshadowed by his impending 'hour.'"

 Claims about the Temple cleansing episode in the Gospel of John can be combined with non-biblical historical sources to obtain an estimate of when it occurred.
 John 2:13 states that Jesus went to the Temple in Jerusalem around the start of his ministry and John 2:20 states that Jesus was told: "Forty and six years was this temple in building, and you want to raise it up in three days?"

 In the Antiquities of the Jews the first-century Roman-Jewish historian Josephus wrote that (Ant 15.380) the temple reconstruction was started by Herod the Great in the 18th year of his reign 22 BC, two years before Augustus arrived in Syria in 20 BC to return the son of Phraates IV and receive in return the spoils and standards of three Roman legions (Ant 15.354).
 Temple expansion and reconstruction was ongoing, and it was in constant reconstruction until it was destroyed in AD 70 by the Romans.
 Given that it had taken 46 years of construction to that point, the Temple visit in the Gospel of John has been estimated at any time between AD 24 and 29.
-It is possible that the complex was only a few years completed when the future emperor, Titus, destroyed the Temple in AD 70.
+However, there is reason to think that the practice of selling in the Court of the Gentiles was only instituted in 30 AD by Caiaphas.
+This would mean that Jesus was reacting to a newly-instituted practice: the merchants would not have been there in previous years.